 How To Stay Out of More Debt

-Once you’ve decided to consolidate your debt, you should stop using your credit cards.
+Once you’ve decided that debt consolidation is a good idea for you personal situation, you should stop using your credit cards.
 This means you might have to make some lifestyle changes.
 It might be difficult at first but if you want to be free of debt these steps are necessary.

 - Try to budget the money that you do have with a budgeting app or sheet.
 There are a lot of applications that allow you to put in how much money you make and all of your bills for that month.
 This can really help you see how much you can spend without going over.

 - Online shopping is really easy these days because of the automation they provide.
 Once you start the checkout process, a lot of online stores already have your payment information stored.
 This makes it easier to purchase things without thinking about it.
 Try to turn this option off for as many sites as you can.